-Bones enjoys napping and playing with his cat toys.
-(This example follows APA and AP)
+Lord Biscuit enjoys napping and playing with his cat toys.
+(This example follows APA style and AP style.)

 The mare walks in the field with her foal.
-(This example follows AP)
+(This example follows AP style.)

 A bear left its paw prints in the snow.
-(This example follows APA and AP)
+(This example follows APA style and AP style.)

-The Chicago Manual of Style (CMOS) is less specific, but it does suggest that non-human nouns (including ships and other water vessels) can be given gendered pronouns.
-Interestingly, CMOS clearly states that the use of it doesn’t mean that the subject or object doesn’t have a gender, only that the gender is unknown and doesn’t matter in the context of the sentence; therefore, we can refer to human babies as it in certain circumstances.3 (Strange, I know!)
-I’m going to assume that this means that CMOS agrees with both the APA and AP on the animal issue.
+Interestingly, Chicago style clearly states that the use of it doesn’t mean that the subject or object doesn’t have a gender, only that the gender is unknown and doesn’t matter in the context of the sentence; therefore, we can refer to human babies as it in certain circumstances.4